-Our team members are now working partly from the office and partly remotely.
-Please email us or leave us a message on 0118 937 5976 if you would like to arrange an online or in person meeting
+Our team members work partly from the office and partly remotely.
+Please email us or leave us a message on 0118 937 5976 if you would like to arrange an online (via MS Teams) or in person meeting

 We are pleased to announce that our Historic Landscape Characterisation (HLC) project, funded by Historic England and covering all five authorities, has recently been completed.
 You can download a summary of the project here: